DangerDrome/NodeUI/memory-bank/progress.md

    - All user interactions, drag, and selection logic handled by InteractionHandler
    - Drag functionality fully working and tested
    - Routing cut functionality working correctly - 'r + drag' creates routing nodes
+   - **Performance Optimized**: Implemented comprehensive optimizations to eliminate flickering and improve rendering performance.
+   - **Conditional Animation**: Animation loops only run when needed (during interaction or timeline playback).
+   - **Render Optimization**: Intelligent render state tracking prevents unnecessary renders when scene is static.
+   - **GPU Acceleration**: CSS optimizations and WebGL configurations for smooth 3D rendering.
+   - **Advanced Timeline UI**: A completely new, interactive timeline UI has been implemented with a resizable multi-panel layout, interactive ruler, playhead, and range controls.
+   - **Keyframe Management**: Full keyframe interactivity including selection, multi-selection (Shift+Click, Marquee), dragging, copy/paste, insertion (`I` key), and deletion (`Delete` key).
+   - **Interactive Action Clips**: Summary action clips in the timeline can be dragged to move an entire animation or resized to adjust its duration.
+   - **Animation Playback**: The timeline now drives the animation in the 3D viewport, with keyframe values being interpolated and applied to 3D objects in real-time.
+   - **Dynamic Node Connections**: The `ThreeJSNode` now automatically detects connected nodes and displays them in the outliner and 3D scene.
+   - **3D Text Rendering**: Connected notes are now rendered as true 3D text meshes in the viewport.

 2. **Stable Architecture**
    - Successfully completed NodeUI refactoring - split monolithic file into focused modules